 There are several types of sports, usually divided by four main categories according to the types of skills required: physical sports (swimming, gymnastics), motorised sports (these often involve vehicles like cars or motorbikes), mind sports (like chess, which needs a lot of attention and critical thinking skills), and sports with animals (horseback riding, for example).
 Some of these activities can be individual, and others may be performed on couples or even teams.
 Now, let’s take a look at the main sports there are and some vocabulary about sports in English

 Sports are deeply ingrained in the different cultures found around the world.
 Learning about sports helps the little ones get to know more about their surroundings, breaking down language and cultural barriers as they get to know new vocabulary and expressions as they practice their favorite disciplines.
 Moreover, practicing a sport is the perfect way for children to learn about sportsmanship, and also to grasp the importance that teamwork has in a person’s life.

 Additionally, children that grow up practicing a sport develop great physical skills, are more inclined to make new friends have improved self-esteem and lower levels of stress, which in turn is quite beneficial for their mental health.
-So, sports are not only great for the body, but also for children’s mind.
+So, sports are not only great for the body, but also for the children’s mind.